Andrew-S-Rosen/QMOF/README.md

 1. `qmof_database.zip`: This contains the structures and tabulated properties of all materials in the QMOF database.

-2. `qmof_database_vasp_files.zip`: This contains the VASP input and output files used in constructing the QMOF database.
+2. `vasp_files.zip`: This contains the VASP input and output files used in constructing the QMOF database.
 Most users do not need this raw data, but it is available if you wish to access it.
 For the POTCAR selection, see Table S2 of the Supporting Information.
 If you require data for the intermediate stages of the workflow, please email me directly.

-3. `chgcars.tar`: This contains the charge densities associated with DFT-optimized structures in the QMOF database.
-Warning: this file is several hundred GBs in size.

-4. `soap_kernels.zip` and `cgcnn_encodings.zip`: These folders contain the SOAP similarity kernels and CGCNN encodings for the QMOF database structures, which can be used with the machine learning scripts described below.
+3. `soap_kernels.zip` and `cgcnn_encodings.zip`: These folders contain the SOAP similarity kernels and CGCNN encodings for the QMOF database structures, which can be used with the machine learning scripts described below.

 ## Additional Scripts and Tools
 Beyond the data that makes up the QMOF database, we host several supplementary resources directly in this GitHub repository that may be of interest: